alexbosworth/ln-service/README.md

 - [subscribeToInvoices](#subscribeToInvoices) - Subscribe to all invoices
 - [subscribeToOpenRequests](#subscribeToOpenRequests) - Approve open requests
 - [subscribeToPastPayment](#subscribeToPastPayment) - Subscribe to a payment
+- [subscribeToPastPayments](#subscribetopastpayments) - Subscribe to all sent payments
 - [subscribeToPayViaDetails](#subscribeToPayViaDetails) - Pay using details
 - [subscribeToPayViaRequest](#subscribeToPayViaRequest) - Pay using a request
 - [subscribeToPayViaRoutes](#subscribeToPayViaRoutes) - Pay using routes